-Operating lease - Parent Company as lessee
+Operating lease - Parent Company as lessee (Applicable before January 1, 2019)

 The Parent Company has entered into lease agreements related to various properties for its head office premises and agency offices.
 Based on an evaluation of the terms and conditions of the lease agreements, there will be no transfer of ownership of assets to the Parent Company at the end of the lease term.
-The lessors retain all significant risks and reward of ownership of these properties and so the Parent Company accounts for the agreements as operating leases (see Note 27).
+The lessors retain all significant risks and reward of ownership of these properties and so the Parent Company accounts for the agreements as operating leases (see Note 28).